 Jaundice babies almost always have a common type of jaundice called

 physiologic jaundice, which is not dangerous, it only becomes a problem

 when the bilirubin levels rise over a certain level.

 Unborn babies need lots of red blood cells to get enough oxygen from a mother’s blood.
-When they are born they don’t need all those extra red
+When they are born, they don’t need all those additional red

 blood cells, because they are getting enough oxygen through breathing.